12 More Real Food Ingredient Swaps To Instantly Add Nutrition To Your Life

 The sky’s the limit when it comes to homemade granola!
 Grain-free, with oats or without, coconut, dried fruit — endless possibilities!

 You can even add superfoods to your granola — something you WON’T get in a boxed breakfast cereal.
-Try these yummy granola recipes: Gluten-Free Goji Berry Granola, Protein-Packed Hemp Heart Granola, and Chunky Coconut Granola.
+Try these yummy granola recipes: No-Bake Chocolate Orange Quinoa Granola, Protein-Packed Hemp Heart Granola, and Chunky Coconut Granola.

 #18 — Swap Agave Nectar With Raw Honey Or Maple Syrup